zeroc-ice/ice-demos/cpp11/IceGrid/secure/README.md

 ```

 Follow the instructions provided by the script.
 Note that to run the
-script you must install the zeroc-icecertutils package from the
+script you must install the zeroc-icecertutils >= 1.0.4 package from the
 [Python package repository](https://pypi.python.org/pypi).
 To install
 this package with [pip](https://pip.pypa.io):

 ```
-pip install zeroc-icecertutils
+pip install "zeroc-icecertutils >= 1.0.4"
 ```

 The keytool utility from the Java Development Kit is also required to